Work with us

 Full time

-The ARC Centre of Excellence for Indigenous and Environmental Histories and Futures (CIEHF) is looking for a Postdoctoral Fellow in Paleoecology to join our interdisciplinary research team at The University of Melbourne.
-This is your chance to work at the cutting edge of environmental history while collaborating closely with Indigenous communities.
+The ARC Centre of Excellence for Indigenous and Environmental Histories and Futures (CIEHF) is seeking a highly motivated Postdoctoral Research Fellow to join our interdisciplinary research team based at our James Cook University Node, Townsville.

 Apply